Available Degrees

 Management and Sustainable Transition

-The Master’s program in “Management and Sustainable Transition” (MaST) aims to train management students through research, equipping them to address the complexity of managerial issues related to the challenges of sustainable development.
+The “Management and Sustainable Transition” (MaST) master’s program aims to train management students through research, equipping them to address the complexity of managerial phenomena related to the challenges of sustainable development.
 It prepares students for doctoral studies and/or professional careers in companies or public organizations.

-The MaST Master’s program is open to domestic and international students who hold a bachelor’s degree in management or an equivalent field.
-Candidates must have an excellent academic record and strong practical and theoretical skills in their discipline.
-They must be able to stay abreast of major contemporary management issues and apply the concepts and tools necessary for management; they must understand the principles of how an organization operates and be able to contribute to the development of strategy; They are able to debate and argue rigorously, to work in a team and with a sense of responsibility in the service of a project, and to identify, select, analyze, and synthesize knowledge with a critical mind; they have demonstrated, through their experiences, an interest in the challenges of sustainable development, particularly regarding environmental, food, and health issues.
+The MaST Master’s degree is open to domestic and international students who hold a bachelor’s degree in management or an equivalent degree.
+Candidates must have an excellent academic record and strong practical and theoretical skills in their field.
+They must be able to stay abreast of major contemporary management issues and apply the concepts and tools necessary for management; they must understand the principles of how an organization operates and be able to contribute to strategic planning and development; They are able to engage in rigorous debate and argumentation, to work as part of a team and take responsibility in the service of a project, and to identify, select, analyze, and synthesize knowledge with a critical mind; they have demonstrated, through their experiences, an interest in the challenges of sustainable development, particularly regarding environmental, food, and health issues.

 Contact:

-The Master’s program “Modeling of Environmental and Biological Systems” (MoBiEn) aims to train its students in quantitative and theoretical research on complex phenomena in living systems that arise at various scales—from individual molecules to living organisms—as well as their interactions with the environment.
+The “Modeling of Environmental and Biological Systems” (MoBiEn) master’s program aims to train its students in quantitative and theoretical research on complex phenomena in living systems that arise at various scales—from individual molecules to living organisms—as well as their interactions with their environment.

 The MoBiEn Master's program brings together scientists from various laboratories as well as professors from our four departments: Mathematics, Physics, Mechanical Engineering, and Computer Science.
-In this way, it offers a cohesive multidisciplinary program that makes MoBiEn a unique educational experience, with core disciplines including Statistical Physics, Stochastic Processes, Biomechanics, Numerical Simulations, Statistical Methods, Advanced Data Analysis Techniques, and Artificial Intelligence.
+In this sense, it offers a coherent multidisciplinary program that makes MoBiEn a unique training program whose core disciplines are statistical physics, stochastic processes, biomechanics, numerical simulations, statistical methods, advanced data analysis techniques, and artificial intelligence.

-The MoBiEn Master’s program is open to highly motivated domestic and international students with a bachelor’s degree in Physics, Mathematics, or Mechanical Engineering who wish to study phenomena at the interface between mathematics, physics, engineering, biology, and ecology.
-Applicants should have an excellent academic record, strong mathematical skills, and a solid theoretical background in their field.
-Familiarity with numerical programming and computer-aided computation is preferred.
+The MoBiEn Master’s program is open to highly motivated national and international students with a bachelor’s degree in Physics, Mathematics, or Mechanical Engineering who wish to study phenomena at the interface between mathematics, physics, engineering, biology, and ecology.
+Applicants should have an excellent academic record, strong mathematical skills, and a solid theoretical background in their discipline.
+Familiarity with numerical programming and computer-aided computation is appreciated.
 No prior theoretical knowledge of biology or environmental systems is required: students will learn the basics during the first year of the Master’s program.

-Working with the MoBiEn teaching team, each student will develop a personalized, research-oriented training plan designed to enhance their résumé, skills, and scientific interests by setting measurable training goals to be achieved by the end of each year.
-The training program is designed to prepare students for a PhD in basic research or for professional opportunities in public or private research.
+Working with the MoBiEn teaching team, each student will develop a personalized, research-oriented training plan designed to enhance his or her résumé, skills, and scientific interests by setting measurable training goals to be achieved by the end of each year.
+The training program is designed to prepare students for a Ph.D. in basic research or for career opportunities in public or private research.

 Contact:

-Sensors are ubiquitous in our modern world.
-To give just a few examples: in environmental applications, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D or even 3D imaging of the eye and arteries, as well as the early diagnosis of diseases.
-The most recent and efficient sensors are largely based on electronic or optical/photonic components, often without us even realizing it.
-In this context of ever-increasing and more demanding needs, the IDIL Master’s program “Photonic & Electronic Sensors for Environment and Health” aims to train highly qualified professionals in the field of electronic and photonic sensors, with a focus on applications in the environment and health sectors, through extended placements in research laboratories.
-Graduates will then be able to choose to continue their training to become researchers in the public or private sectors, responsible for developing new systems that open up a wide range of possibilities for the future.
+Sensors are everywhere in our modern world.
+To give just a few examples: in the environment, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D or even 3D imaging of the eye and arteries, as well as the early diagnosis of diseases.
+The most recent and efficient sensors are, for the most part, based on electronic or optical/photonic components—without us even realizing it.
+In this context of ever-increasing and more challenging demands, the IDIL Master’s program in “Photonic & Electronic Sensors for Environment and Health” aims to train highly qualified professionals in the field of electronic and photonic sensors, with a focus on applications in the environment and health sectors, through extended placements in research laboratories.
+Graduates will then be able to choose to further their training to become researchers in the public or private sectors, responsible for developing new systems that open up a world of possibilities for the future.

-The program is supported by the Institute of Electronics and Systems, a world-class research laboratory specializing in sensors and photonics.
-Under the guidance of renowned researchers, you will learn to master the latest experimental techniques, enabling you to design and manufacture lasers, sensors, detectors, and other key components using state-of-the-art equipment, with a particular focus on applications in the fields of the environment and health.
+The program is supported by the Institute of Electronics and Systems, a research laboratory with an international scope in the field of sensors and photonics.
+Under the supervision of renowned researchers, you will learn to master the latest experimental techniques that will enable you to design and manufacture lasers, sensors, detectors, and other key components using state-of-the-art equipment, including the application of these components, particularly in the fields of the environment and health.

 Contact: